 - premium income and revenue from other activities: earned premiums and revenue from other activities, including non-controlling interests and ceded premiums.
-Premium income and revenue from other activities is an indicator of underwriting volume; - total revenue: net insurance revenue plus revenue from own funds portfolios, including non-controlling interests but net of ceded premiums.
-It is the margin before deducting administrative expenses;

-- net insurance revenue: sum of insurance loading, underwriting results and reinsurance results, net of commission paid to distribution partners, including non-controlling interests but net of ceded premiums.
+Premium income and revenue from other activities is an indicator of underwriting volume; - total revenue: net insurance revenue plus revenue from own fund portfolios, including non-controlling interests but net of ceded premiums.
+It is the margin before deducting administrative expenses; - net insurance revenue: sum of insurance loading, underwriting results and reinsurance results, net of commission paid to distribution partners, including non-controlling interests but net of ceded premiums.
 It is the margin generated by the insurance business before deducting administrative expenses; - general expenses: expenses allocated to each reportable segment based on customary cost allocation keys; - EBIT: operating profit adjusted for net fair value adjustments to financial assets (i.e., excluding sensitivity to changing market prices), finance costs, taxes and non-controlling interests.
 EBIT is a key indicator of profit by reportable segment based on analyses by Group senior management.
 It is the margin generated by the insurance business after deducting administrative expenses.
-EBIT corresponds to attributable profit for the period adjusted for: - o finance costs, - o share of profit of equity-accounted companies, - o non-recurring items, - o income taxes on the above items, - o non-controlling interests, net of tax, - fair value adjustments to the trading portfolio (corresponding to unrealised gains and disposal gains on financial instruments recognised at fair value through profit or loss), net of tax, and - net capital gains on equity securities and property, after non-recurring write-downs on the portfolio and goodwill (corresponding to disposal gains on equity instruments classified as available-for-sale financial assets and write-downs on financial instruments and property assets), net of tax; - segment assets and liabilities: until 31 December 2015, assets and liabilities under IFRS were broken out by reportable segment and presented in the notes to the consolidated financial statements.
+EBIT corresponds to attributable profit for the period adjusted for: - finance costs, - share of profit of equity-accounted companies, - o non-recurring items, - income taxes on the above items, - o non-controlling interests, net of tax, - o fair value adjustments to the trading portfolio (corresponding to unrealised gains and disposal gains on financial instruments recognised at fair value through profit or loss), net of tax, and - o net capital gains on equity securities and property, after non-recurring write-downs on the portfolio and goodwill (corresponding to disposal gains on equity instruments classified as available-for-sale financial assets and write-downs on financial instruments and property assets), net of tax; - segment assets and liabilities: until 31 December 2015, assets and liabilities under IFRS were broken out by reportable segment and presented in the notes to the consolidated financial statements.
 On the assets side, only "Goodwill and the value of acquired In-Force business" and "Financial investments and investments in associates" were tracked by reportable segment on a regular basis.
-Effective from 30 June 2016, the segment balance sheet is no longer presented; this is in accordance with paragraph 23 of IFRS 8 which bases the presentation of operating segments on indicators regularly provided to the chief operating decision maker.